Last Updated :

-All round development of a lawyer can never be accomplished until one is subjected to real life experiences similar to that of a court.
+All-round development of a lawyer can never be accomplished until one is subjected to real-life experiences similar to that of a court.
 Theory can only teach rules pertaining to an area of law.
 It should always be substantiated with practice and practical experiences.
-Mediation is an art that has to be learned through subsequent participation in various practical endeavors.
+Mediation is an art that has to be learned through subsequent participation in various practical endeavours.

 Once this art is learned, the theoretical aspect becomes further easy to understand.
 Therefore anyone who participates in role-plays is far more equipped o face the outside world than anyone who has not.